 The Breed Improvement Department is responsible for developing and implementing tools to increase the reliability of Red Angus genetics.
 This pursuit is guided by the Breed Improvement and Technical Committees.

-American Red Angus Magazine is the official publication of the RAAA.
-In addition to being the Association’s largest single voice for the education and communication of its members and their customers, the ARA Magazine is also the primary vehicle for the promotion of the breed and its breeders.
-The ARA Magazine’s printed circulation is approximately 11,000 per issue and is also available online.
+The Red Angus Magazine is the official publication of the RAAA.
+In addition to being the Association’s largest single voice for the education and communication of its members and their customers, the Red Angus Magazine is also the primary vehicle for the promotion of the breed and its breeders.
+The Red Angus Magazine’s printed circulation is approximately 11,000 per issue and is also available online.

 The Marketing staff focuses their efforts on serving Red Angus stakeholders by providing tools and resources including: Red Angus Feeder Calf Certification Program, Feeder Fax, Red Angus Stockyards, Red Angus Feeder Calf Sales, GridMaster Award, Educational Podcasts, FeMail, and more.
 Please feel free to contact the Marketing Department to find out how we can help you!

 The Red Angus show staff are dedicated to assisting Red Angus cattle exhibitors in all facets of showing in order to represent the breed at the highest quality possible at regional and national shows across the U.S.

 The education department strives to advance the capacity and ultimate success of the organization through educational efforts for members, association leadership and staff.
 The Junior Red Angus Association (JRA) offers educational and leadership opportunities to all junior members through age 21.
 The Junior Programs Coordinator is responsible for the JRA.